Little did we know we’d spend much of spring 2020 in lockdown.

 Here in England, our restrictions are finally loosening and yet I feel a lingering sense of restriction.
 (Read: GET ME OUT OF THIS HOUSE!)
 Maybe you feel similarly.

 How about we put those get-me-out-of-here sentiments to good use.
 Perhaps you and your child(ren) can work together to arrange a day trip to explore the great outdoors, social-distancing style.
-Give your child who is blind or visually impaired an age/developmentally-appropriate amount of responsibility in the preparations.
+Give your child who is blind or low vision an age/developmentally-appropriate amount of responsibility in the preparations.

 Consider the following to incorporate Expanded Core Curriculum (ECC) practice: